daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

 ECR is a private Docker Registry on AWS that is used to store your Docker images so that they can be run by ECS, EKS or Fargate.

+You can enable cross-region replication for replicating images across Regions.
+For redundancy, you can deploy ECR in multiple Regions.

 ### Features

 - Fully managed